Contaminated Nacho Cheese Sauce Killed a Man in California

 A California man died in a botulism outbreak linked to a nacho cheese sauce sold at a gas station, health officials said.

-The botulism outbreak in late April and early May caused several people to fall ill after eating nacho cheese sauce from the Valley Oak Food and Fuel gas station, located near Sacramento.
+The outbreak in late April and early May caused several people to fall ill after eating nacho cheese sauce from the Valley Oak Food and Fuel gas station, located near Sacramento.
 That's according to the California Department of Public Health, which said 10 people were hospitalized upon eating the cheese, which tested positive for the toxin that causes botulism.

 Health officials removed the cheese from sale at the gas station and, in a statement, said there is no "continuing risk to the public."